NethermindEth/Forta-Agents/Umee-Bots/Stale-Price/README.md

   - Severity is always set to "Medium"
   - Type is always set to "Suspicious"
   - Metadata contains:
-    - asset: The address of the asset.
+    - asset: The address of the asset
-    - source: The address of the source.
+    - source: The address of the source
     - lastTime: The last time asset price changed

 ## Test Data